gabrielfs7/udemy-docker-mastery/README.md

 ### Image

 - Is the application I want to run.
 I.e. image of `nginx` web server.
+- It the application binaries and dependency for your app and `metadata` on "how to" run it.
 - We can store our images as `registry` on Docker Hub (hub.docker.com)
+- Official: It is an ordered collection of root fliesystem changes and the corresponding execution parameters to run within a `container` runtime.

 ### Container